 Janet Liang is executive vice president, group president and chief operating officer, care delivery, for Kaiser Foundation Health Plan, Inc. and Hospitals.

-Liang reports directly to Kaiser Permanente’s chairman and chief executive officer and is a member of the National Executive Team.
+Liang reports directly to Kaiser Permanente’s chair and chief executive officer and is a member of the National Executive Team.

-In 2009, she was named to the 30 Working Mothers of the Year list by Working Mothers national women’s magazine.
-In 2015, she was honored by the San Francisco Business Times as one of the most influential women in Bay Area business.
+In 2022, Liang was named one of the Top 25 Women Leaders in Health Care by Modern Healthcare magazine.
+Liang has also been recognized as a Game Changer by Silicon Valley Leadership Group and has been repeatedly honored by the San Francisco Business Times as one of the most influential women in Bay Area business.
 She is a sought-after speaker on the topics of leadership, business transformation, and the value of integrated health care.

 Liang holds a bachelor’s degree in political science from Boston University and a master’s degree in health administration from the University of Washington.